Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures: Usadel's equations in the gamma parametrization

-To calculate the properties of a diffusive superconducting nanostructures, we have to consider the equation for non-equilibrium distribution function i.e. the kinetic equation.
+To calculate the properties of diffusive superconducting nanostructures, we consider the equation for non-equilibrium distribution functions i.e. the quantum kinetic equation.
 In this section, we derive the kinetic equation for the distribution function $x$ and $\tilde{x}$ from Eqs.(\ref{gk_gam}).